77 years after battle's end, Okinawa wants US base reduced - NewsBreak

 77 years after battle's end, Okinawa wants US base reduced

-The Battle of Okinawa killed about 200,000 people, nearly half of them Okinawan residents.
-Japan's wartime military, in an attempt to delay a U.S. landing on the main islands, essentially sacrificed the local population.
+The southern island group was the site of one of the bloodiest battles of World War II, known as the Battle of Okinawa, which killed about 200,000 people, nearly half of them Okinawan residents.

-Many in Okinawa are worried about the growing deployment of Japanese missile defense and amphibious capabilities on outer islands that are close to geopolitical hotspots like Taiwan.
+It was the only ground battle fought on Japan 's turf and is remembered as the Japanese wartime military's attempt to delay the U.S. landing on the mainland by sacrificing Okinawans.

-At a ceremony marking the June 23, 1945, end of the battle, about 300 attendants in Okinawa, including Prime Minister Fumio Kishida and other officials, offered a moment of silence at noon and placed chrysanthemums for the war dead.
-The number of attendants was scaled down because of coronavirus worries.
+At a ceremony marking the June 23, 1945, end of the battle, about 300 attendants in Okinawa — including Prime Minister Fumio Kishida and other officials — offered a moment of silence at noon and offered chrysanthemum flowers for the war dead.
+The number of attendants was scaled down due to coronavirus concerns.

-At the ceremony in Itoman city on Okinawa’s main island, Gov. Denny Tamaki spoke of Russia's invasion of Ukraine, saying the destruction of towns, buildings and the local culture, as well as Ukrainians' constant fear, “remind us of our memory of the ground battle on Okinawa that embroiled citizens 77 years ago."
+In his peace declaration at Thursday’s ceremony in Itoman city on Okinawa’s main island, Tamaki compared the battle to Russia's invasion of Ukraine, saying the destruction of towns, buildings and culture, as well as Ukrainians living in fear, “remind us of our memory of the ground battle on Okinawa that embroiled citizens 77 years ago."

 “We are struck by unspeakable shock,” he said.

-Tamaki also vowed to continue efforts to abolish nuclear weapons and renounce war “in order to never let Okinawa become a battlefield.”
+Tamaki also vowed to continue efforts toward abolishing nuclear weapons and renouncing war “in order to never let Okinawa become a battlefield.”

 In May, Okinawa marked the 50th anniversary of its reversion to Japan in 1972, two decades after the U.S. occupation ended in most of the country.

-Because of the U.S. bases, Okinawa faces noise, pollution, accidents and crime related to American troops, Tamaki said.
+Because of the U.S. bases, Okinawa faces burdens including noise, pollution, accidents and crime related to American troops, Tamaki said.

-Kishida acknowledged the need for more government efforts to reduce Okinawa’s burden from U.S. military bases as well as more support for the islands’ economic development, which fell behind during their 27-year U.S. occupation.
+Kishida acknowledged the need for more government effort to reduce Okinawa’s burden stemming from U.S. military bases while further providing support for the islands’ economic development that has fallen behind during their 27-year U.S. occupation.

 Comments / 0